Published by Christina Riley. Last Updated on April 11, 2025.

 The ferry is the only way to get to Ocracoke, and there are several accesses depending on where you are coming from.
 All of the public ferries allow both passengers and vehicles.

-Note: The Cedar Island and Swan Quarter terminal on Ocracoke lands near the Village and is not the same ferry terminal as the Hatteras/Ocracoke ferry terminal.
+Note: The Cedar Island and Swan Quarter terminal on Ocracoke lands near the Village and is different from the Hatteras/Ocracoke ferry terminal.

 Getting Around Ocracoke